mz3r0/software-engineering/Programming paradigms & types of languages.md

 The "open/closed principle" advocates that classes and functions "should be open for extension, but closed for modification".
 This is one of the SOLID set of principles.

 > **TODO: Add a link here** when I finish the programming design patterns document

+#### Abstract classes

+In a language that supports inheritance, an abstract class is a class that cannot be directly instantiated.
+Instantiation of an abstract class can occur only indirectly, via a concrete subclass.
+Abstract classes exist only to be inherited.

+An abstract class is either labeled as such explicitly or it may simply specify abstract methods (aka virtual methods).
+An abstract class may provide implementations of some methods, and may also specify virtual methods via signatures that are to be implemented by direct or indirect descendants of the abstract class.
+In other words, before instantiating a class derived from an abstract class, all abstract methods of its parent classes must be implemented by some class in the derivation chain.

+For example, in Java, C# and PHP, the keyword `abstract` is used.
+In C++, an abstract class is a class having at least one abstract method given by the appropriate syntax in that language (a pure virtual function in C++ parlance).

+> In C++ there is the concept of a virtual function and a pure virtual function.
+A virtual function is a member function of a base class which _may or may not_ be overridden by a class in the derivation chain.
+This means that a virtual function defines code and may or may not be redefined by a derived class.
+A pure virtual function is a member function of a base class whose only declaration is provided (so, no code) and _should be defined_ in the derived class.
+In this case, the base class is called an abstract class.
+Additionally, if the derived class doesn't define the pure virtual function, it also becomes abstract.

+A class consisting of only pure virtual methods is called a pure abstract base class (or pure ABC) in C++ and is essentially known as an interface.
+Such a class can only contain abstract publicly accessible methods.
+Other languages, notably Java and C#, support interfaces (a variant of ABCs) via a keyword in the language.
+In these languages, multiple inheritance is not allowed, but a class can implement multiple interfaces.